 Basics of Advanced Individual Training

-AIT also reinforces the discipline and work ethic instilled during Basic Training.
+AIT also reinforces the discipline and work ethic instilled during Basic Training, allowing you to further cultivate leadership and teamwork skills crucial for your military career.

 Comparison with Basic Combat Training

-AIT takes this foundation and builds upon it with specialized training.
+AIT enhances this foundation with tailored training.

 Phases of AIT: Phase IV and Phase V